rxy94/rxy94/README.md

 # 💫 About Me:
-¡Hola!
-Soy Ruyi, desarrolladora de aplicaciones web con formación reciente en programación y una trayectoria anterior como enfermera general.
-Tras varios años en el ámbito sanitario, decidí dar un giro profesional y orientar mi vocación de servicio y resolución de problemas hacia el desarrollo de software.

-Me especializo en el desarrollo backend, con interés en arquitecturas como DDD y hexagonal, así como en el diseño y optimización de bases de datos.
-También me apasiona el análisis de datos y la aplicación de inteligencia artificial para mejorar procesos y crear soluciones más inteligentes.

-Durante mis prácticas en Freepik, trabajé en un entorno profesional exigente, integrándome en un equipo multidisciplinar, donde participé en el desarrollo y despliegue de una API con tecnologías como Kubernetes, Tekton, Git y metodologías ágiles.

-Soy una persona constante y orientada al aprendizaje continuo.
-Me gusta colaborar, compartir conocimiento y buscar siempre formas de mejorar lo que hago, combinando lógica, empatía y pensamiento crítico.

-*Hi!
+Hi!
 I'm Ruyi, a web application developer with recent training in programming and a previous career as a registered general nurse.
-After several years in the healthcare field, I decided to make a professional shift and channel my passion for service and problem-solving into software development.*
+After several years in the healthcare field, I decided to make a professional shift and channel my passion for service and problem-solving into software development.

-*I specialize in backend development, with a strong interest in architectures such as Domain-Driven Design (DDD) and hexagonal architecture, as well as in database design and optimization.
-I'm also passionate about data analysis and applying artificial intelligence to improve processes and build smarter solutions.*
+I specialize in backend development, with a strong interest in architectures such as Domain-Driven Design (DDD) and hexagonal architecture, as well as in database design and optimization.
+I'm also passionate about data analysis and applying artificial intelligence to improve processes and build smarter solutions.

-*During my internship at Freepik, I worked in a demanding professional environment as part of a multidisciplinary team.
-I contributed to the development and deployment of an API using technologies like Kubernetes, Tekton, Git, and agile methodologies.*
+During my internship at Freepik, I worked in a demanding professional environment as part of a multidisciplinary team.
+I contributed to the development and deployment of an API using technologies like Kubernetes, Tekton, Git, and agile methodologies.

-*I'm a consistent and growth-oriented person who enjoys learning, collaborating, and sharing knowledge.
-I always look for ways to improve my work, combining logic, empathy, and critical thinking.*
+I'm a consistent and growth-oriented person who enjoys learning, collaborating, and sharing knowledge.
+I always look for ways to improve my work, combining logic, empathy, and critical thinking.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ruyi-xia-ye-b19853189/) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:ruyi1994@gmail.com)